 This is due to the quantitative nature of this industry.
 AI technologies are making their presence felt more and more in the finance industry, precisely due to highly accessible computing power and easy availability of ML tools.

 Machine learning models learn by themselves without human intervention.
 As the number of data increases, so does the accuracy of the models.
 Hence, machine learning in finance is all about working with huge volumes of data and executing tasks like fraud detection, model validation, market impact analysis, among many.

-Machine learning algorithms are implemented to automate and speed-up daily time-consuming processes in order to streamline and provide enhanced customer experience.
+Machine learning algorithms are implemented to automate and speed up daily time-consuming processes in order to streamline and provide an enhanced customer experience.
 So, ML applications have become an integral part of banks, fintech firms, insurance companies, etc.

 The benefits of the application of machine learning in finance are many.
 Chiefly, they include: